satspeedy/camunda-migrator/README.md

 The main functions are:
 * `Process Instance Migration`
 * `Modifying Process Variables`

 The main functions are described in more detail below.

 ## How to run it?
 This chapter describes the usage of this tool.
-`Camunda-Migrator` recognizes by itself, which process versions are already inserted in the database, and which are not.
+It recognizes by itself, which process versions are already inserted in the database, and which are not.

 Generally the following procedure should be observed to prevent any issues:
 1. Stop the running application server (e.g. WildFly)